0BAB1/piTemperatureMonitor/README.md

 By BRH for DUNCHA France.

-This Program monitors your raspberry pi 3B CPU's temperature.
+This Program monitors your raspberry pi 3B CPU's temperature from your raspbian Terminal.

+It refreshes automatically.

 # Usage